Owning a Mercedes C-Class can be an extraordinary experience. It’s sleek, and it’s beautiful, its got a real kick- oh wait.

 Simply follow the steps below for a simple DIY windscreen repair for your Mercedes C-Class:

-- Buy a windshield repair kit from a reputable store
+- Buy a windscreen repair kit from a reputable store

 - Clean the glass very carefully around the chips or cracks